m1cr0lab-gamebuino/gb-meta-screen-recorder/docs/en/usage.md

 In the previous chapter, we created an application for high resolution (`Sketch.ino`).
 If you have copied it, you can go to the corresponding directory.

-As we have seen, the PHP script will generate a series of PNG files during the screen recording.
+As we have seen, the PHP script will create a series of PNG files during the screen recording.
 I suggest you to create a directory that will allow you to host these files so as not to mess up your project <i class="far fa-smile"></i> We will name this directory `frames` :

 ```bash
 $ mkdir frames